m4dpr0ph3ss0r/kale-miner/README.md

 `kale-miner` is a CPU/GPU miner written in C++ for the [The KALEpail Project](https://github.com/kalepail/KALE-sc) on the Stellar blockchain.
 It supports **CPU parallel processing**, and **GPU acceleration with CUDA** (OpenCL to be added soon).

-> **Note**: Windows compilation is not supported in this update, a bit more work is needed for portable 128 integer types.
-In the meantime, I recommend you use **WSL** to compile the project on Windows.

 ## Performance

 ### CPU Performance